tuttiq/tuttiq.me/content/posts/experience-report-wwcode-connect-sf-2019.md

 date: 2019-04-24T08:40:06.042Z
 featureImage: /uploads/connect_sf.png
 ---
-Hi I’m Tutti, part of the Engineering Office team at Mercari, where I work on mentoring and training programs for engineers at Mercari, as well as knowledge sharing, engineering culture and community building.
+Hi I’m Tutti, part of the Engineering Office team at Mercari and volunteer director of [Women Who Code](https://www.womenwhocode.com/) Tokyo chapter.

-Aside from my work at Mercari, I’m also a volunteer director of Women Who Code Tokyo chapter.
-Women Who Code is a global non-profit organization dedicated to inspiring women to excel in technology careers.

 Recently, Women Who Code held their annual tech conference WWCode CONNECT in San Francisco, California, and Mercari was the first Japanese company to officially sponsor this conference.
-My manager Mike Omoto and I, in partnership with other teams, worked really hard on this proposal so I’m really proud of this achievement!
+My manager Mike Omoto and I, in partnership with other teams, worked really hard on the sponsorship proposal so I’m really proud of this achievement!

 For this conference, we had HR representatives from Mercari’s Japan and US offices, me and my manager from Engineering Office, Data/ML engineer Oshima-san who works at our Palo Alto office, and QA Engineering Manager Fujita-san who works in Tokyo.